 Termination - Secure Telephone Identity Verification Service (STI-VS) for RPH: The receiving terminating NS/EP Service Provider verifies the received “rph” PASSporT for the SIP RPH field in the SIP INVITE message.
 The result of the verification of the “rph” PASSporT is used by the terminating NS/EP Service Provider to decide whether the RPH field should be kept or stripped, based on local carrier policy.

-NOTE: A Transit NS/EP Service Provider may verify a received SIP identity header with a “rph” PASSporT for the SIP RPH field (i.e., to determine priority treatment within its network), but MUST transparently pass the received Identity header associated with the SIP RPH field.
+NOTE: A Transit NS/EP Service Provider may verify a received SIP Identity header with a “rph” PASSporT for the SIP RPH field (i.e., to determine priority treatment within its network); but has to transparently pass the received Identity header associated with the SIP RPH field.

 SIP RPH Signing Protocols Overview